Go back to normal view

 The branch has around 30-40 members, and meets at 2.30pm on the 2nd Thursday of every month, except August.
 Each meeting begins with a short act of worship followed by a presentation from someone sympathetic to the aims and objects of the Mothers’ Union.

-There is also a monthly Prayer Group, and a Corporate Communion service is held at 10.30am on the last Wednesday of every month.
+Corporate Communion service is held at 10.30am on the last Wednesday of every month.

 Cherubs Parent and Toddlers Group